ondrs/upload-manager/README.md

                     - {100, NULL}
                     - shrink_only

-In  most cases you want to choose the wwwDir as your basePath (and it is chosen by default) to make your files publicly accessible.
+In most cases you want to choose the `wwwDir` as your `basePath` (and it is chosen by default) to make your files publicly accessible.
-Relative path is relative to the basePath, so complete path where your files will be uploaded looks like this
+`relativePath` is relative to the `basePath`, so complete path where your files will be uploaded looks like this

     {basePath}/{relativePath}[/{dir}]

-dir is an optional parameter and you can set during the runtime of your script in the listen() or upload() method.
+dir is an optional parameter and you can set it during the runtime of your script in the `listen()` or in the `upload()` method.

 **fileManager:**
 - blacklist